nathan-fiscaletti/galago/README.md

 - **REST Components**

    FlaminGo supports several generic REST components that are not regularly available in the Go HTTP libraries.
-These include Middleware, Routing, Serialization and Downloads.
+These include Middleware, Routing, Controllers, Serialization and Downloads.
 See the [example file](./example/main.go) for more information.

 - **Consumable as a Library**